bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

     T operator++(int);      // t++ means t.operator++(int)
                             // int is a dummy parameter meaning postfix operator

+    // You cannot overload << and >> for streams inside the class definition
+    // Check `iostream` for how to do this via a function

     T(): x(1) {}            // Constructor with member initialization list
                             // Class attributes are initialized before the body of the constructor
                             // So if instead of using lists you did T() {x=1;}